BaltaZar-7/ToolsFullConditionMod/README.md

 Shouldn't be too hard to add more items, so let me know if you want some other items included.
 I added Ammo because I use Reduced Loot and while I like the idea to harvest ammo to make perfect ones, you can only harvest one by one, so it's quite tedious.
 Single cartridges not affected!

-Mod for The Long Dark game created by Hinterland studios
+Mod for The Long Dark game created by Hinterland Studios
 Modtemplate by Digitalzombie
 Made by BaltaZar